adaptris/interlok-docs-legacy/pages/advanced/advanced-failover.md

 ## Failover Modes ##

-Currenrly you can choose between Multicast failover or Direct TCP failover.
+Currently you can choose between Multicast failover or Direct TCP failover.

+Direct TCP mode only since Interlok version 3.6.4

 The main benfit of multicast failover is that you can add new failover peers as and when you want.
 Simply start a new instance and the new instance will be added to the failover cluster automatically.